Senior Hall (Berkeley, California): History

-Senior Hall is a historic building on the University of California, Berkeley campus, in Berkeley, California.
-The rustic log cabin structure was designed by architect John Galen Howard.
-The building was proposed in 1903 and dedicated in 1906.
-It was originally used as the university's student union and run by the senior male students.
-A senior honor society called the Order of the Golden Bear was largely responsible for building the hall, and it held secret meetings at the hall after its construction.
+Senior Hall is located on South Drive, in a redwood grove adjacent to Strawberry Creek on the campus of the University of California, Berkeley in Berkeley, California.University of California, Berkeley.
+Senior Hall was operated by senior male students; female students were excluded from Senior Hall in the early years.
+It was used as the university's student union and as a meeting place for the Order of the Golden Bear.
 According to the Daily Californian, Senior Hall was largely responsible for student self-governance at Berkeley, as the hall gave seniors a place to meet and discuss campus issues.
-A new student union replaced the hall in 1923, but the Order of the Golden Bear continues to meet there.
+Professor H. Morse Stephens called Senior Hall the "heart" of the university.